Ahmed949916/1024-Game/README.md

 # 1024
-I made this game for my pf project.
-I enjoyed making it.
+I made this game for my pf project in C++ which started my journey as a software engineer.